 Easy Cardboard Spider Preschool Craft

-Spider crafts are so much fun, especially when the spider you make can be used for pretend play.
-This little spider crawls through the branches as he spins his web.
+This easy spider craft is fun to use for pretend play.
+The little spider crawls through the branches as he spins his web.

 This post contains affiliate links.
 Privacy and Disclosure

-Spring is the time of year when bugs and other creepy crawlies appear outdoors, and sometimes even indoors (yuk!).
+Spring is the time of year when we see bugs and creepy crawlies outdoors, and sometimes even indoors (yuk!).

-Kids can recreate creepy crawlies with their own unique creations, using basic craft supplies.
+Kids can create creepy crawlies with their own unique ideas, using basic craft supplies.
 In this activity, kids will have fun coloring and gluing to make a friendly little spider.
-They'll engage fine motor skills - cutting and gluing, drawing and painting - putting small parts together to build a bug!

 Cardboard spider craft